MicrosoftDocs/power-automate-docs/articles/desktop-flows/designer-workspace.md

 Drag actions to rearrange them and change the order in which they run.
 Right-click an action and select **Enable action** or **Disable action** to enable or disable an action respectively.
 While running, the flow skips any disabled actions.

 Hold down **Ctrl** to select multiple actions.
 Hold down **Shift** and select the first and last actions to select a range of actions.
 Copy and paste any selected actions in the workspace.
 Copy and paste actions within the same subflow, among different subflows, or other open instances of flow designer.

-When copying actions within the same flow, all their parameters are copied as well.
+When copying actions, all their parameters, images and UI elements are copied as well.
+Apart from flows, you can paste actions in other applications, such as chats and text files.

 ## Searching in the flow